luke-rucker/gym-client/README.md

 ## About

-Homepage and admin site for Jacobs University's Gym.
+Admin site for Jacobs University's Gym.

 ## Stack: